U.S. Route 131: Northern Michigan

 Passing through rural Osceola County and providing access to rural communities such as Le Roy and Tustin, US 131 approaches the south side of Cadillac in Wexford County.
 At exit 176, M-55 leaves a concurrency with M-115 and joins the US 131 freeway around the east side of Cadillac.
 This bypass was built in the early 21st century and the old routing is now a business loop through downtown.
 M-55 follows the freeway to exit 180 while US 131 continues around the east side of Cadillac and north around the east side of Manton.
 The lowest freeway traffic counts along US 131, 7,455 cars and 709 trucks in 2009, are on the northeast side of Manton, as the trunkline transitions back to a two-lane undivided highway before meeting the north end of Manton's business loop.

 The two-lane highway runs through the Pere Marquette State Forest and over the Manistee River, crossing the southeast corner of Grand Traverse County.
 It meets the southern end of M-113 in Walton, where it runs parallel to the Great Lakes Central Railroad.
 Passing through Fife Lake, US 131 crosses into Kalkaska County and to South Boardman.
 The area around South Boardman is marked by farmland as the trunkline crosses the Boardman River in the small unincorporated community.
 The road once again runs parallel to the railroad as it meets M-66/M-72 south of Kalkaska.
 The three highways join and run concurrently through downtown.
 North of town M-72 turns west toward Traverse City and US 131/M-66 continues north through farmland into Antrim County.
-About 3–3.5 mi north of town, standing on the west side of the road, is the Shoe Tree.
+About 3–3.5 mi north of town, standing on the west side of the road, was the Shoe Tree.
 A local icon since shortly after the turn of the 21st century, the origins of the landmark are unknown.
+MDOT crews trimmed the tree and removed the shoes in 2024 calling the landmark a safety hazard.

 The trunkline follows the railroad into Antrim and Mancelona.
-North of downtown Mancelona M-66 turns north toward Charlevoix and US 131 continues along the Mackinaw Trail, through Alba.
+North of downtown Mancelona, M-66 turns north toward Charlevoix and US 131 continues along the Mackinaw Trail through Alba.
 M-32 follows US 131 for a half mile (0.8 km) near the community of Elmira.
-As it continues farther north US 131 enters the Mackinaw State Forest.
+As it continues farther north, US 131 enters the Mackinaw State Forest.
 Here, MDOT has calculated the lowest average daily traffic counts of all on US 131: 5,114 cars and 448 trucks in 2009.
 The highway passes through rural Charlevoix County where the terrain has many rolling hills and begins to descend to Lake Michigan.
-As the highway enters the southern section of the city of Petoskey it runs along Spring Street passing retail establishments and the Odawa Casino, owned by the Little Traverse Bay Indian Reservation of the Odawa Indians.
+As the highway enters the southern section of the city of Petoskey it runs along Spring Street passing retail establishments and the Odawa Casino Resort, owned by the Little Traverse Bay Bands of Odawa Indians.
 At the northern terminus of US 131, US 31 turns off Charlevoix Avenue and follows Spring Street to the north.